hppanpaliya/video-library/README.md

 # Video Library Viewer

-A web application built with Next.js 15.1 for viewing and managing video files and related content.
+A modern, secure web application for organizing and streaming your personal video collection.
+Built with Next.js 15.1, this self-hosted solution provides an elegant interface for browsing, watching your video files with a responsive design and user authentication system.

 ## Features